 If you’re feeling adventurous, head down Still Road South and look for the abandoned mansion—a charming, regal building that sits amidst a garden of lush greenery.

 Feeling peckish?
 Go further down East Coast Road and take your pick from various dining options.
-Head to Sinpopo for some Mod-Sin (modern Singaporean) cuisine—try the nasi lemak (coconut rice) for two and quench your thirst with a Katong Jelly (lime soda with jelly).
+Head to Sinpopo for some Mod-Sin (modern Singaporean) cuisine—try the nasi lemak (rice cooked in coconut milk, served with an array of side dishes) for two and quench your thirst with a Katong Jelly (lime soda with jelly).

 Outram Park MRT is your gateway to one of the most charming neighbourhoods in Singapore.
 From the MRT station, make your way to Duxton Hill, where great coffee awaits.